US Secretary of State Michael Pompeo to visit India from June 25-27: MEA

 "We look upon the visit as an important opportunity for both sides to further strengthen the India-US strategic partnership and continue high-level engagement on matters of mutual interest, including bilateral, regional and global issues," Kumar said.

+Pompeo Thursday also spoke with Jaishankar and underscored the Trump administration's strong commitment to work closely with India to advance the bilateral strategic partnership.

+State Department Spokesperson Morgan Ortagus said Secretary Pompeo and External Affairs Minister Jaishankar discussed shared US and Indian objectives in safeguarding a free and open Indo-Pacific, US India security cooperation, and the US-India economic partnership.

-He said most of the issues under the bilateral framework will be discussed and there will be some talks on regional as well as global issues of mutual interest.
+Kumar said that during the talks here most of the issues under the bilateral framework will be discussed and there will be some talks on regional as well as global issues of mutual interest.

 Asked about media reports on the US considering caps on H-1B work visa, Kumar said, "We have not heard anything officially from the US government.
 We continue to reiterate and engage with the US government on this matter."